zhztheplayer/OAP/docs/OAP-User-Guide.md

 ### Spark Configurations for OAP
 Users usually test and run Spark SQL or scala scripts in Spark Shell which launches Spark applications on YRAN with ***client*** mode.
 In this section, we will start with Spark Shell then introduce other use scenarios.

 Before you run ` . $SPARK_HOME/bin/spark-shell `, you need to configure Spark for OAP integration.
-You need to add or update the following configurations in the file of `$SPARK_HOME/conf/spark-defaults.conf`
+You need to add or update the following configurations in the Spark configuration file `$SPARK_HOME/conf/spark-defaults.conf` on your working node.

 ```
 spark.master                      yarn
 spark.deploy-mode                 client
 spark.sql.extensions              org.apache.spark.sql.OapExtensions
-spark.files                       /home/oap/jars/oap-0.6-with-spark-2.3.2.jar     # absolute path of OAP jar
+spark.files                       /home/oap/jars/oap-0.6-with-spark-2.3.2.jar     # absolute path of OAP jar on your working node
 spark.executor.extraClassPath     ./oap-0.6-with-spark-2.3.2.jar                  # relative path of OAP jar
-spark.driver.extraClassPath       /home/oap/jars/oap-0.6-with-spark-2.3.2.jar     # absolute path of OAP jar
+spark.driver.extraClassPath       /home/oap/jars/oap-0.6-with-spark-2.3.2.jar     # absolute path of OAP jar on your working node
 ```
 ### Verify Spark with OAP Integration
-After configuration, you can follow the below steps and verify the OAP integration is working.
+After configuration, you can follow the below steps and verify the OAP integration is working using Spark Shell.

 Step 1.
 Create a test data path on your HDFS.
 Take data path `hdfs:///user/oap/` for example.
 ```
 hadoop fs -mkdir /user/oap/
 ```
 Step 2.
-Luanch Spark Shell using the following command.
+Launch Spark Shell using the following command on your working node.
 ```
 . $SPARK_HOME/bin/spark-shell
 ```